Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

 The essential ingredient of the method is based upon the variational theorem (Theorem-I), which provides an {\it upper bound} for the ground state energy of the system :

-where, $~|\psi >~$ is any {\it arbitrary}, normalisable state known as the ``trial-state"; {\it H} is the Hamiltonian, and $~E_{0}~$ is the ground-state energy of the system. ( In the above equation, we have used the standard Dirac-notation for expectation values and also denoted by $E[\psi]$, the energy- {\it funtional}).
-The {\it proof} of the theorem is based upon straight forward application of eigen-function expansion method in QT and can be found in any standard texts [3].
+where, $~|\psi >~$ is any {\it arbitrary}, normalizable state known as the ``trial-state"; {\it H} is the Hamiltonian, and $~E_{0}~$ is the ground-state energy of the system. ( In the above equation, we have used the standard Dirac-notation for expectation values and also denoted by $E[\psi]$, the energy- {\it functional}).
+The {\it proof} of the theorem is based upon straight forward application of eigenfunction expansion method in QT and can be found in any standard texts [3].

 For accuracy of estimation it is necessary to obtain an approximation to the \textit{least upper bound} by judicious choice of the trial-state.
 This is provided by the Ritz-method [14], which consists in specifying the {\it trial} -state $~|~\psi~>~$ as a {\it function} of one or more free-parameters : $\{\alpha_{i}\}$ and then {\it minimizing} the energy functional $~E[\psi~]$ with respect to these parameters :